kkjasoncheung/farmradar-final/README.md

 in the background.

 dash-int is the folders that contains the Sinatra app for the front end using the Dashing framework that connects to our sensors and hardware.

+The DevPost link to this project is: https://devpost.com/software/farm-radar